Buddug Jones: Anglesey woman 'beaten to death by partner' - court

 - Published

-A man has gone on trial accused of beating his longterm partner to death as she lay in bed.
+A man has gone on trial accused of beating his long-term partner to death as she lay in bed.

 Buddug Jones, 48, suffered “massive and fatal” head injuries, probably inflicted with a heavy hammer, Caernarfon Crown Court was told.